-While it looks like other models the company offers, this model uses the new infinity bands.
-Fitbit states that this improved design will provide users with superior comfort and flexibility.
-It has a quick-release attachment system that is easy to use.
-It's no longer a giant headache when you go to switch out your bands.
-It's worth mentioning that any previous Versa bands you might own won't work with this new band system.
+While the Fitbit Sense has a familiar look and feel, this model uses the company's new infinity band system.
+This means it'll be easy for you to find a replacement Fitbit Sense bands when the time comes.
+Fitbit states that the improved design will provide users with superior comfort and flexibility.
+It has a quick-release attachment system that is much easier to use this time around.
+However, it's worth mentioning that any previous Versa bands you might own won't work with this new band system.

 |Fitbit Sense||Samsung Galaxy Watch 3 (41mm)|